t-a-g-o/t-a-g-o/README.md

 # ❓ Who I am:
-Hey, I’m Santiago, a 17-year-old developer from a small city in<br/>
+Hey, I’m Santiago, an 18-year-old developer from a small city in<br/>
 Northern California.
 I make websites and apps using React and Next.js, I’ve<br/>
 recently gotten into backend and frontend development with my latest<br/>
 project, Ascendara.
 View more on my [portfolio](https://tago.works/)